oskardotglobal/4get/README.md

 	- Facebook videos
 	- DuckDuckgo
 	- Brave
+	- Google

 4. News
 	- DuckDuckGo
 	- Brave
+	- Google
 	- Mojeek

 More scrapers are coming soon.
-I currently want to add Google, Hackernews, Qwant and find a way to scrape Yandex web without those fucking captchas.
+I currently want to add Hackernews, Qwant and find a way to scrape Yandex web without those fucking captchas.
 A shopping, music and files tab is also in my todo list.

 # Setup
 This section is still to-do.
 You will need to figure shit out for some of the apache2 stuff.
 Everything else should be OK.